 ACTHAR by Sanofi is unknown.
 Approved for exacerbations of multiple sclerosis in adults, acute exacerbations of multiple sclerosis in adults.
 First approved in 1950.

-ACTHAR is a repository corticotropin injection approved in 1950 for acute exacerbations of multiple sclerosis in adults.
-The drug stimulates the adrenal cortex to release cortisol, corticosterone, aldosterone, and weakly androgenic substances.
-ACTHAR also binds to melanocortin receptors through mechanisms not fully understood but involving cyclic AMP signaling.
-It represents an older immunomodulatory approach to MS management in a treatment landscape now dominated by disease-modifying therapies.
+ACTHAR is a repository corticotropin (ACTH) injection approved in 1950 for acute exacerbations of multiple sclerosis in adults.
+It stimulates the adrenal cortex to secrete cortisol and other corticosteroids, with additional binding to melanocortin receptors.
+The exact mechanism of therapeutic benefit in MS remains incompletely understood but appears mediated through cyclic AMP signaling.

 unknown.
 Acthar Gel and endogenous ACTH stimulate the adrenal cortex to secrete cortisol, corticosterone, aldosterone, and a number of weakly androgenic substances.
 Prolonged administration of large doses of Acthar Gel induces hyperplasia and hypertrophy of the adrenal cortex and continuous high…